Skip to Content

 The benefits of carrying God’s Presence

 If you are carrying God’s presence, then that means you are also obeying the scripture that tells us to dwell in the secret place, which is found in Psalm 91.
 Throughout that chapter, we see the benefits that God promises us if we dwell in Him through communion.
-(Related article: Dwelling in the Secret Place: What it is and How to do it).
+An article I wrote Dwelling in the Secret Place: What it is and How to do it lists each one of these promises.